sujatrobhadra/LinkWeb/README.md

 5. Enter a room name of your choice
 6. Enter Id and copy content from some place and put it in content
 7. Set a type and content Category
+8. Submit to add the info
+9. Click on delete to remove the information.